VoteIT/STVPoll/README.rst

 * Scottish STV

-Work in progress:
+Mostly working:

-* CPO STV
+* CPO STV (Does not fail gracefully if too many outcomes)

 Example